Oliver is "WIRED"

 At first, we tested Oliver at least every 2 hours, 24 hours a day.
 Then after a few months, we got a Dexcom, which is a continuous glucose monitor.
 We are able to see his numbers on our phones and his number updates every 5 minutes.
 It will beep loudly if he goes too high or too low.
 We are able to test him less because of the Dexcom and we are able to sleep a little more.

-Oliver will turn 6 in June.
+Oliver turned 7 in June.
 He is one of the bravest people I've ever known.
-This disease is so much harder than anyone besides the people living with it know.
+This disease is so much harder than anyone other than the people living with it know.
 It is completely unpredictable and never follows the rules.
 It has affected our whole family.
 Our "normal" is full of constant awareness and worry, prevention and reaction.
 We never get a break from it.
 It is exhausting.
 It is very frightening.
 I read a fact that most type 1 diabetics have complications (such as blindness or kidney failure) within 20 years of diagnosis.
 Reading this was like a punch in the stomach because Oliver will only be 21 when he hits 20 years with diabetes.
 That is, unless we find a cure before then.”

 T1D is even more devastating than what Bethany has let on.
 She didn't mention the countless trips to the hospital when Oliver's Blood Glucose numbers were going whacky!
 Nor that despite making great progress, the life expectancy of people with type 1 diabetes is still approximately 12 years less on average than the rest of the general population.

 Common complications from T1D include:

 Cataracts and/or retinopathy in your eyes.
 (Very likely!)

 Kidney disease (also called diabetic nephropathy) leads to dialysis and/or kidney transplant.